ian-wheeler/meriplex-obsidian-vault/projects/col-integration/wiki-col-integration.md

 # Channel Online Integration
 ---
-Table of Contents
+**Table of Contents:**

----
+Lorem Ipsum
 # Overview
 ---
-This phase aims to enhance the integration between Salesforce and ConnectWise by implementing new features, improving data flow, and addressing current issues to streamline operations.
+This project aims to enhance the integration between Salesforce and ConnectWise by implementing new features, improving data flow, and addressing current issues to streamline operations.
 # Key Stakeholders
 ---
 - Brian Jones, CIO